antonpavlov/behavioral-cloning/README.md

 Training data can be downloaded from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
 It is important to remove a first descriptive line in a *csv* file.

 ## Implementation ##
-The neural network architecture used in this project follows in general terms, Nvidia's DNN described in [this](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) blog post.
-The simplified neural network was enough to get a track comleted.
+The neural network architecture used in this project follows, in general terms, the Nvidia's DNN described in [this](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) blog post.
+The simplified neural network was enough to get a track completed.
 Network's implementation using [Keras](https://keras.io) is shown below:
 ```
 model = Sequential()
 model.add(Lambda(lambda x: x/255.0 - 0.5, input_shape=(160, 320, 3)))